Integer Lattice Gas with a sampling collision operator for the fluctuating Navier-Stokes Equation: Non-equilibrium Dynamics

 The recovered $\lambda$ can then be converted to the kinematic viscosity $\nu$ by inverting Eq. (\ref{eqn: nuAndlambda}).

-We can then compare the extracted values of $\nu$ from the lattice Boltzmann and lattice gas systems to the theoretical $\nu_\omega$-value from Eq. (\ref{eqn: Kinematic Viscosity}) for a given value of $\omega$.
+We can then compare the extracted values of $\nu$ from the lattice Boltzmann and lattice gas systems to the theoretical $\nu_\omega$ value from Eq. (\ref{eqn: Kinematic Viscosity}) for a given value of $\omega$.
 Fig. \ref{fig: ViscosityAndOmega} shows the results of this comparison for a high density ($\bar{N}^{eq}=1,000$) system.

 There is excellent agreement between the results of the lattice Boltzmann and lattice gas algorithms in this case, as well as between the results from both algorithms and Eq. (\ref{eqn: Kinematic Viscosity}).
-However, this is only true when considering high density systems.
+The results from Figs. \ref{fig: SinDecay} and \ref{fig: ViscosityAndOmega} imply that $\omega$ and $\omega_{LB}$ are equivalent, however this is only true when considering high density systems.
 For low density systems, the decay rate is non-constant, an effect that can be seen in Fig. \ref{fig: MultiDecay}.

-Both the lattice gas and its fittings show a clear distinction from the lattice Boltzmann in the case of this smaller $\bar{N}^{eq}$-value.
+Both the lattice gas and its fittings show a clear distinction from the lattice Boltzmann in the case of this smaller $\bar{N}^{eq}$ value.
 The fits themselves are also imperfect, due to the fact that Eq. (\ref{eqn: SineDecaySolution}) assumes $\lambda$ to be a constant value.
 However because the early-time fitting and late-time fitting do not agree with each other, the value of $\lambda$ is not constant with respect to time for the lattice gas.

 By extracting the decay rate and calculating the viscosity using Eq. (\ref{eqn: nuAndlambda}), as was done in Fig. \ref{fig: ViscosityAndOmega}, and repeating the process for various values of $\bar{N}^{eq}$, we can visualize the scaling of the lattice gas's viscosity with respect to density.
 This is shown in Fig \ref{fig: densityBased}.